Oversight board recommends Facebook suspend Cambodian premier's account for violent language

-The Oversight Board established by Meta, Facebook’s parent company, issued its non-binding ruling in a 26-page report.
-It would overturn a decision by Facebook’s moderators to allow to stand a video on Premier Hun Sen’s Facebook page of a January speech in which he decried opposition politicians who accused his ruling party of stealing votes.
+The Oversight Board, established three years ago by Meta, Facebook's parent company, issued its nonbinding recommendation in a 26-page report.
+Separately, it overturned a ruling by Facebook's moderators to allow a video on Hun Sen's Facebook page of a January speech in which he decried opposition politicians who accused his ruling party of stealing votes.
+The ruling to remove the video is binding on Facebook.

+In the video, the prime minister said that "there are only two options.
+One is to use legal means and the other is to use a stick.”

 The board said its reached its recommendation to suspend his accounts due in part to "Hun Sen's history of committing human rights violations and intimidating political opponents, as well as his strategic use of social media to amplify such threats.”

+Facebook responded to the report with a brief statement saying it welcomed the board's decision and will comply with it by removing the offending content.

+It added that it will review the board's recommendations, including the suspension of Hun Sen's accounts.
+Guidelines call for a public response to recommendations within 60 days — though if the account remains deleted, that point might be moot.

-Hun Sen — a devoted and active user of Facebook — a day earlier said he will no longer upload to the popular platform and will instead depend on the Telegram app to spread his message.
+Hun Sen — who had been a devoted and active user of Facebook — a day earlier said he will no longer upload to the popular platform and will instead depend on the Telegram app to spread his message.

 A canny and sometimes ruthless politician, Hun Sen has been Cambodia’s top leader for 38 years.
 He said he is making the platform switch because Telegram is more effective and makes it easier to communicate when he is traveling to countries that ban Facebook use — such as China, his government’s top international ally.